Navigation auf uzh.ch

 Swiss Politics

-This track is all about the political system of Switzerland and its peculiarities.
-Its focus is lies on analytical questions, for example, on questions of socio-structural foundations, institutions, decision-making processes and actors of the Swiss consensus democracy.
-Political participation, change in the political system, democratic decision-making, social and economic policy.
-In addition to comprehensive methodical training, specific research areas such as electoral research, institution theory, policy analysis and evaluation are important elements of this course of studies.
-Within the main focus, you have the opportunity to get involved in a specific area (eg voting and electoral behavior, decision-making and policy processes, evaluation) or to study the whole spectrum of Swiss politics.
+This track focuses on the Swiss political system and its special features as well as its interdependencies with the international environment.
+Starting with questions on the socio-structural foundations, institutions, decision-making processes and actors of Swiss consensual democracy and the interactions with the international political system, the focus is dedicated to analytical questions, e.g. on political participation, changes in the party system, (direct) democratic decision-making, the internationalization of Swiss politics or policy fields such as social, environmental or economic policy.
+In addition to comprehensive methodological training, specific research areas such as electoral research, institutional studies, policy analysis and evaluation are important elements of this major.
+Within the track, you have the opportunity to specialize in a specific area (e.g. voting and electoral behaviour, the relationship between Switzerland and the EU, political decision-making processes and their effects) or to study the entire spectrum of Swiss politics.

-Graduates are particularly well prepared for professional challenges in administrations, parties, associations, journalism or policy advice, as well as in-depth Political Science skills, as well as broad and precise knowledge of the political system of Switzerland, research and application-based competences in analysis, evaluation and design of decision-making structures and policies.
-As the largest Political Science department in Switzerland, and with its close links with the ETH, the NCCR Democracy and the Center for Democracy in Aarau, the IPZ guarantees a wide range of topics and great flexibility in the design of your studies of Swiss politics.
+Graduates of this track are particularly well prepared for professional challenges in media work, political parties, associations, administration or political consulting, as in addition to in-depth political science skills, they also acquire broad and precise knowledge of the Swiss political system, as well as research and application-based skills in the analysis, evaluation and design of decision-making structures and policies.
+As the largest political science institute in Switzerland, and with its close links to the ETHZ and the Center for Democracy Aarau, the IPZ guarantees a broad spectrum of courses and great flexibility in the design of your studies in Swiss politics.

 Political Data Journalism